vhvplatform/go-framework/docs/DEVELOPMENT.md

 # Development Guide

-Guide for developing and extending the go-devtools repository and the SaaS platform services.
+Guide for developing and extending the go-framework repository and the SaaS platform services.

 ## Table of Contents